-Certain functions also require the contracting of specialist knowledge contracted from time to time due to the fact that the municipality cannot afford to employ experts on a full-time basis.
-This category of expenditure equates 9,9 percent of operating expenses for the 2023/2024 financial year.
-The increase in the budget is mainly expenditure for Financial System and current SLA's.
+Certain functions also require the contracting of specialist knowledge contracted from time to time because the municipality cannot afford to employ experts on a full-time basis.
+This category of expenditure is equivalent to 6% of operating expenditure for the 2024/2025 financial year.
+The increase in the budget is mainly expenditure on the Financial System and current SLA's.

 Other general expenditure comprises of various line items relating to the daily operations of the municipality.
-These costs include items such as audit fees in the amount of R6 million, rates rebates, SALGA membership fees, fuel and lubricants, insurance cost, telephone expenses, printing cost, and other domestic expenses as well as a variety of other operating cost.
-This group of expenditure remains an area in which cost savings and efficiencies can further be achieved.
-Other general expenditure amounts to 3,3% or R22 million for the 2023/24 financial year.
+These costs include items such as audit fees, rates rebates, SALGA membership fees, fuel and lubricants, insurance cost, telephone expenses, printing cost, and other domestic expenses as well as a variety of other operating costs.
+This group of expenditure remains an area in which cost savings and efficiency can be achieved.
+Other general expenditure amounts to R85,8 million equivalent to 10% of the operating expenditure for the 2024/25 financial year.